 The Town reestablished its Economic Development Commission in 2012 to examine ways to foster commercial development to strengthen the commercial tax base.
 This includes a multi-phase study by the Metropolitan Area Planning Council to examine existing commercial areas, perform traffic and parking studies and provide recommendations to encourage further commercial/industrial growth including tourism because of the Town's existing amenities.
-The Commission has worked on branding of the Town with the 'Sea Scituate' design and is currently looking at zoning bylaw changes to encourage economic growth.
+The Commission has worked on branding of the Town with the 'Sea Scituate' design and continues to examine and recommend amendments to the zoning bylaws to encourage and support economic growth.
+The Town continues to experience residential housing growth with an expected 200-300 units in various stages of development to be constructed in the next few years.
+To assist in coordinating these endeavors the Town added a Director of Planning & Community Development in 2017.